 NoMad’s just-opened Chikarashi (chirashi + Hawaiian poke) is serving poke with a Michelin-starred touch.
 Chef Michael Jong Lim, formerly of Masa and Neta, takes an ingredient and flavor profile driven approach, playing with condiments and sauces like ponzu and sansho spicy mayo using fine dining techniques learned in lauded kitchens.
 Instead of building your own bowl, Chikarashi offers precalibrated menu options based on flavor composition.

 What to order: The Sichuan chile salmon and seared aburi otoro (a fatty tuna) are must haves.
 And if you’re averse to raw fish, the roasted miso cod and grilled unagi are excellent gateway bowls to poke.

 Maui Onion – Flatiron

-If you have a craving for seafood, try the fresh Hawaiian food at Maui Onion.
-Customers love their fresh fish and they offer a great menu of bowls, burritos, salads, temaki (hand rolls) and fresh juices.
+If you’re craving a seafood restaurant, try the fresh Hawaiian food at Maui Onion.
+Customers love their fresh fish and they offer a great menu of signature bowls, burritos, salads, temaki (hand rolls) and fresh juices.
 Popular seafood items include smoked spicy tuna, cooked octopus, unagi (eel), shrimp salad, and uni (sea urchin).
 A definite must when in and around Flatiron.